Pretty-Good-Freedom-Tech/grapevine-modular-structure/interpretation-engine/nostr/README.md

 ## API

-The Nostr Interpretation Engine communicates with the Calculation Engine via [API](../../APIs/calculationInterpretationAPI.md).
+The Nostr Interpretation Engine communicates with the Calculation Engine via an [API](../../APIs/calculationInterpretationAPI.md) via a two-step process:
+1. The Calculation Engine sends a `request` object to the Interpretation Engine.
+2. The Interpretation sends a `response` object to the Calculation Engine.

 It communicates with a nostr relay in the usual fashion.